dwnstr/vehicle-docs/docs/Tutorial.md

 ## ZModeler3

 Zmod is vital piece of software for creating any type of vehicles within GTA.
-The main things you need to know about zmod are:
+Some tips to help you while using zmodeler include:

 *  Save backups as often as possible,
 *  Ensure you have your autosave settings set to as soon as possible but not too often to affect your work flow,